trik/lumen-generators/README.md

 ### Multiple Resources From File

-The `wn:resources` (note the "s" in "resources") command takes the generation process to an other level by parsing a file and generating multiple resources based on it.
+The `tdev:resources` (note the "s" in "resources") command takes the generation process to an other level by parsing a file and generating multiple resources based on it.
 The syntax is

 ```
-wn:resources filename [--path=...] [--force=true]
+tdev:resources filename [--path=...] [--force=true]
 ```

 This generator is smart enough to add foreign keys automatically when finding a belongsTo relation.
 It also generates pivot tables for belongsToMany relations automatically.